wasmerio/ate/doc/design.md

 ## Implicit Authority

 An interesting case-study is the chain-of-trust that helps establish secure HTTP connections between web sites and end user devices.
-E.g. This Github page itself.
+E.g. https://https://www.pcgamer.com/.

 If you follow the chain you will find an interesting source of the trust chain.